-While walking the long, dusty hallways into rooms where turn of the century shopkeepers ran their business, you begin to wonder if you’re being watched by the ghosts of Ellinwood’s past.
+While walking the long, dusty hallways into rooms where the turn of the century shopkeepers ran their business, you begin to wonder if you’re being watched by the ghosts of Ellinwood’s past.
 According to our tour guide, the underground tunnels were active from 1887-1920.

-If you want to tour of the underground tunnels and The Historic Wolf Hotel, the admission is $10 per person.
+If you want to tour the underground tunnels and The Historic Wolf Hotel, the admission is $10 per person.
 The first leg of our tour was led by Ellinwood Emporium owner, Richard Casagrande, and the final leg of the tour took us back to the hotel for a tour led by Chris McCord.
 Additionally, I highly recommend making a reservation at The Sunflower Room for a country-style lunch of fried chicken and homemade side dishes followed by a slice of pie.

 Tourists who appreciate learning the rich history of the area will love the renovated The Historic Wolf Hotel, now listed on the National Register of Historic Places.
 It was built in 1894 by John Wolf at the corner of Sante Fe and Main Street to be a grand focal point of downtown Ellinwood.
 (The total cost of building it was $10,000.)
 Today, it serves as a bed and breakfast and event center.
 However, you don’t have to stay overnight to enjoy its restaurant, The Sunflower Dining Room, or “The Underground” restored saloon.